simplj/sdf/README.md

 ```

 ## Usage
-- Adding a class as Dependency using `@Dependency`
+- Instantiating a class as Dependency using `@Dependency` through constructor
 ```java
 @Dependency
 public class SimpleClass {